plexdrive/plexdrive/README.md

     	Set the mounts GID (-1 = default permissions) (default -1) --refresh-interval duration
-    	The time to wait till checking for changes (default 5m0s) -t, --temp string
+    	The time to wait till checking for changes (default 5m0s) --root-node-id string
+    	The ID of the root node to mount (use this for only mount a sub directory) (default "root") --speed-limit string
+    	This value limits the download speed, e.g. 5M = 5MB/s per chunk (units: B, K, M, G) -t, --temp string
     	Path to a temporary directory to store temporary data (default "/tmp") --uid int